Easy Homemade Mayo in an Immersion Blender

 Instructions

-• This method only works using an immersion blender or stick blender.
-You will also need a narrow cup that is slightly larger than the head of the immersion blender.
-The beaker that comes with most immersion blenders works great!
+• This method works best with an immersion blender and a narrow container that’s just slightly wider than the blender head.
+The beaker that comes with most immersion blenders is perfect and helps the emulsion form quickly.

 Video